mozilla-l10n/localizer-documentation/products/mozilla_org/testing.md

 * Have your [glossary](https://transvision.mozfr.org/) available as a reference, select mozilla.org as Repository, your language as your Target Locale.
 * For terminology consistency, reference the product or site that the page is for, assuming the product or site is localized (e.g.: Firefox, Test Pilot).
 * Have the matching US page up as reference, though some strings may not be identical due to A/B testing.
-* Have the project you just localized available for editing (Pontoon or Locamotion).
+* Have the project you just localized available for editing in Pontoon.

 ### Linguistic testing